UK Carrier Strike Group: Previous formations

 During the 1990s, the Royal Navy deployed the aircraft carriers and HMS Invincible during the Yugoslav Wars.
-Ark Royal was the first to deploy as the lead ship of Task Group 612, which also included two frigates and three support ships.
+Ark Royal was the first to deploy as the lead ship of Task Group 612.02, which also included two frigates and three support ships.
+In January 1993, then-Captain Jeremy Blackham was appointed Commander Task Group 612.02, responsible directly to CINCFLEET, to support British UNPROFOR troops ashore, including, if necessary, helping them withdraw.
 Harrier jets operating from both carriers saw action, and one was shot down by an enemy surface-to-air missile.

 In 2000, the aircraft carrier provided air protection for British forces involved in Operation Palliser, the British military intervention in the Sierra Leone Civil War.
 She operated as part of a task force which also included two escorts, a helicopter carrier and five support ships.
+Commodore Niall Kilgour, Commander Amphibious Task Group, served as the seagoing commander for the operation.

-In 2001, Illustrious also provided air protection to coalition forces during the invasion phase of the War in Afghanistan (2001–2021).
+Commander Amphibious Task Group deployments included Operation Veritas in 2001.
+Commodore A.J.G.
+Miller became COMATG in July 2001.
+After September 2001, Illustrious also provided air protection to coalition forces during the invasion phase of the War in Afghanistan (2001–2021).
 She was accompanied by three escorts and eight support ships.
-In 2003, HMS Ark Royal participated in the Iraq War as a helicopter carrier, alongside six escorts, eight minehunters, two submarines, a helicopter carrier and numerous support ships.
+The ATG was also deployed for Operation Telic, the 2003 invasion of Iraq.
+HMS Ark Royal participated in the Iraq War as a helicopter carrier, alongside six escorts, eight minehunters, two submarines, a helicopter carrier and numerous support ships.
+Miller handed over command to his successor in September 2003.

+Other previous deploying Royal Navy carrier commanders were Flag Officer, Third Flotilla and Commander United Kingdom Task Group.